Chains of nanoparticles for flat-band emission and lasing: Abstract

 Periodic photonic structures provide a means to tailor light--matter interactions by engineering the underlying band structure.
 While most photonic bands are dispersive, suitably designed lattices can host flat bands, i.e., bands of dispersionless modes whose energy remains constant over a range of momenta.
 Photonic and exciton--polariton systems with flat bands have attracted interest~\cite{leykam2018artificial, leykam2018perspective, Danieli2024} because they enable experimental realizations of Hamiltonians associated with exotic topological many-body phenomena, including fractional quantum Hall effect~\cite{Bergholtz2013}, superconductivity~\cite{Torma2022}, and ferromagnetism~\cite{Lieb1989}.
 Their nondispersive nature also gives rise to a diverging density of states, vanishing group velocity, and compact localized eigenstates arising from destructive interference~\cite{leykam2018artificial}, which in turn strengthen nonlinear optical processes~\cite{Ning2023, Sun2025}, give rise to slow-light effects~\cite{Baba2008}, and offer control over and enhancement of emission~\cite{munley2023visible} and absorption~\cite{choi2024nonlocal}.

 The above-described properties make flat band platforms particularly attractive for coherent light generation: localized states act as intrinsic optical cavities, low group velocity increases the photon lifetime and effective quality factor ($Q$ factor), and the high density of states increases emission rates, reducing the lasing threshold.
 However, designing flat band photonic systems is challenging, as long-range couplings, typical in photonic systems, tend to induce dispersion.
 Coherent emission from a flat band was accordingly first observed in exciton--polariton systems with Lieb or kagome tight-binding (nearest-neighbor coupled) lattices~\cite{baboux2016bosonic, klembt2017polariton, whittaker2018exciton, harder2020exciton, harder2021kagome, scafirimuto2021tunable}.
-For photonic systems, a theoretical description of a flat band laser in an evanescently coupled (tight-binding) system was proposed by Longhi~\cite{longhi2019photonic}.
+For photonic systems, a theoretical description of a flat-band laser in an evanescently coupled (tight-binding) system was proposed by Longhi~\cite{longhi2019photonic}.
+By combining tight-binding and long-range effects, multiple scattering theory has been used to predict that 1D chains of high-index spheres with a specific chain spacing give rise to a flat band~\cite{Hoang2024}.
 Another noticeable system showing lasing is a moiré lattice realized by two twisted hexagonal geometries~\cite{Mao2021}, where twist-induced destructive interference creates a high-$Q$ flat band nanocavity.
 This platform was subsequently extended to reconfigurable nanolaser arrays with programmable emission patterns~\cite{Luan2023}.
 Other approaches have sought to leverage the inherently high $Q$ factors of quasi-bound states in the continuum (for brevity, BICs) in conjunction with flat bands.
 Eyvazi et al.~employed a silicon metasurface to couple out guided modes, whose dispersion is flattened by the contrast between the effective refractive index of the guided mode and its surrounding~\cite{Eyvazi2025}.
 They also observed symmetry-protected and accidental BICs on the flat band.
 Do et al.~carefully tuned the interaction of four guided modes via the anisotropy of a rectangular metasurface to locally flatten a band with a BIC at the $\Gamma$ point, leading to a flat mode with a $Q$ factor over 9000 in the visible range~\cite{Do2025}.
 Cui et al. designed a lattice featuring a symmetry-protected BIC at the $\Gamma$-point surrounded by accidental BICs yielding a flat band in THz spectral region~\cite{Cui2025}.